aschmelyun/sphinxsearch/readme.md

-Sphinx Search for Laravel 5 - Custom build with snippets support
+Sphinx Search for Laravel 5.4
 =======================
-Simple Laravel 5 package for make queries to Sphinx Search.
+Simple Laravel 5.4 package for make queries to Sphinx Search.
-Inspired by scalia/sphinxsearch package for Laravel 4.

-This package was created to import to the site packagist.org and allow installation through Composer (https://getcomposer.org/).
+This is a fork version of [sngrl/sphinxsearch](https://github.com/sngrl/sphinxsearch)

 Installation
 =======================